-Residents pursuing the hospital pharmacy emphasis will have learning experiences in acute care management will include participation in interdisciplinary care of hospitalized patients, discharge planning rounds, medication reconciliation on admission and discharge, pharmacist staffing, working with APPE acute care interns, and participation in activities of clinical hospital committees.
+Residents pursuing the hospital pharmacy emphasis will have learning experiences in the management of acute care patients including participation in interdisciplinary care of hospitalized patients, discharge planning rounds, medication reconciliation on admission and discharge, pharmacist staffing, working with APPE acute care interns, and participation in activities of clinical hospital committees.
 Opportunities for ACLS certification and others will be offered.
 Hospital pharmacy staffing will include approximately 14 weekend rotations throughout the year.
-Hospital pharmacy staffing will be approximately 20% of the resident’s experience and would be flexible to meet the needs of the pharmacy.
+Hospital pharmacy staffing will be approximately 20% of the resident’s experience and would be flexible to meet the needs of the pharmacy and resident.

 Brent Thompson, B.S.
-PharmD, is the Pharmacy Director at FLHS and is one of the primary preceptors of this residency program.
-Brent has been providing care for patients at FirstLight since 2000, first as the clinical pharmacist, now as Director.
-He graduated from North Dakota State University with his BS and PharmD His past experiences include community pharmacy in retail settings and consulting pharmacy in both assisted living and long-term care.
-Today he is most busy helping the clinical pharmacists, pharmacy technicians, resident pharmacist, and several APPE & IPPE interns care for patients in the hospital, clinic, and community pharmacy.
+PharmD, is the Pharmacy Director at Welia Health and is one of the primary preceptors of this residency program.
+Brent has been providing care for patients at Welia Health since 2000, first as the clinical pharmacist, now as Director.
+He graduated from North Dakota State University with his BS and PharmD.
+His past experiences include community pharmacy in retail settings and consulting pharmacy in both assisted living and long-term care.
+Today he is most busy helping the clinical pharmacists, pharmacy technicians, resident pharmacist, and several APPE interns care for patients in the hospital, clinic, and community pharmacy.
 He continues to practice as a clinical pharmacist himself when time allows.
 His personal area of research is in opiate abuse prevention.
 Brent is Past President of the Minnesota Pharmacists Association.

-Patricia R. Lind, BS., MS, PharmD, is a Clinical Pharmacist at FirstLight Health System and is also one of the primary preceptors of this residency program.
-Dr. Lind has a Master’s of Science in Social and Administrative Pharmacy and taught Pharmaceutical Care at the University of Minnesota for 10 years.
-She has been at FirstLight Health System since 2005 with continuing interests in developing a strong pharmacy residency program, ambulatory pharmacy services, and streamlining the electronic medical record.
+Patricia R. Lind, BS., MS, PharmD, is a Clinical Pharmacist at Welia Health and is also one of the primary preceptors of this residency program.
+Dr. Lind has a Master of Science in Social and Administrative Pharmacy and taught Pharmaceutical Care at the University of Minnesota for ten years.
+She has been at Welia Health since 2005 with continuing interests in developing a strong pharmacy residency program, ambulatory pharmacy services, and streamlining the electronic medical record.
 She is current chair of the Pharmacy HIT collaborative, Work Group 2, working on developing and disseminating information on the use of clinical documentation codes in pharmacy.

-Nicholas Giller, PharmD, BCPS, BCOP, is a hospital based Clinical Pharmacist at FirstLight Health System and has over ten years of experience in acute care and is a clinical acute care resource for FLHS’s residents.
-Dr. Giller is a graduate of the University of MN in 2005 and has since become dually board certified.
-Dr. Giller specializes in infectious disease and oncology and serves as FLHS’s acute care preceptor for IPPE and APPE students, in addition to assisting with the precepting of the acute care portion of the residency.
+Nicholas Giller, PharmD, BCPS, BCOP, BCID is a hospital based Clinical Pharmacist at Welia Health and has over ten years of experience in acute care and is a clinical acute care resource for Welia Health’s residents.
+Dr. Giller is a graduate of the University of Minnesota in 2005 and has since become triple board certified.
+Dr. Giller specializes in infectious disease and oncology and serves as Welia Health’s acute care preceptor for IPPE and APPE interns, in addition to assisting with the precepting of the acute care portion of the residency.

-Jenny Houglum, PharmD, is a hospital based Clinical Pharmacist at FirstLight Health System.
-Dr. Houglum graduated from the University of Minnesota and has over 10 years of community and hospital experience.
+Jenny Houglum, PharmD, is a hospital based Clinical Pharmacist at Welia Health.
+Dr. Houglum graduated from the University of Minnesota and has over ten years of community and hospital experience.
 Dr. Houglum, a 2015 recipient of the Bowl of Hygeia Award, concentrates her clinical work in the fields of diabetes, narcotic management and health care associated technologies.
 Dr. Houglum assists with the precepting of the acute care and educational components of the residency.

-Aimee Burk, PharmD, is a Clinical Pharmacist at FirstLight Health System and divides her practice between community, ambulatory and acute care.
+Aimee Burk, PharmD, is a Clinical Pharmacist at Welia Health and divides her practice between community, ambulatory and acute care.
 Dr. Burk graduated from the University of Minnesota and completed a University of Minnesota Ambulatory Care residency at Welia Health in 2015.
 She then worked at Cuyuna Regional Medical Center in Crosby, MN where she gained experience with chemotherapy, emergency medicine and inpatient care.
 Dr. Burk is Welia Health’s ambulatory care preceptor for APPE interns and precepts residents in the ambulatory care setting at the Mora clinic.
 She serves on the Baby Friendly Initiative Committee to improve patient care for mothers and babies.

-Chelsea Benson, PharmD is a Clinical Pharmacist at FirstLight Health System and divides her practice between community, ambulatory and acute care.
+Chelsea Benson, PharmD is a Clinical Pharmacist at Welia Health and divides her practice between community, ambulatory and acute care.
 Dr. Benson graduated from the University of Minnesota in 2015.
-She then completed a University of Minnesota Ambulatory Care residency at FirstLight Health System in 2016, where she gained experience in Medication Therapy Management (MTM), inpatient pharmacy, chronic care management and palliative care.
+She then completed a University of Minnesota Ambulatory Care residency at Welia Health in 2016, where she gained experience in Medication Therapy Management (MTM), inpatient pharmacy, chronic care management and palliative care.
 Dr. Benson will be precepting in the ambulatory care setting.
 Her special pharmacy interests include MTM, transitions of care, and critical care.
-Dr. Benson enjoys using the knowledge she gained through residency to precept students and residents at FirstLight.
+Dr. Benson enjoys using the knowledge she gained through residency to precept students and residents at Welia Health.
 She is a member of the American Society of Health-System Pharmacists (ASHP) and the Minnesota Society of Health-System Pharmacists (MSHP).

-Joseph Dvorak, PharmD, is Manager of FirstLight Health Systems community pharmacy.
-Dr. J. Dvorak, graduate of the University of Minnesota College of Pharmacy brings a wide range of community management experience to the residency such as , both small and large chain pharmacy practice, a firsthand knowledge of opening a new independent community pharmacy and in operating a 340 B program.
-Dr. J. Dvorak will provide precepting in this residency program in the area of community pharmacy practice management.
+Joseph Dvorak, PharmD, is Manager of Welia Health community pharmacy.
+Dr. J. Dvorak, graduate of the University of Minnesota College of Pharmacy brings a wide range of community management experience to the residency.
+He has worked in both small and large chain pharmacy practice settings, has firsthand knowledge of opening a new independent community pharmacy, and is a 340 B Apexus Certified Expert.
+Dr. J. Dvorak will provide precepting in this residency program in community pharmacy practice management.